-That said, please always remember that there is neither the philosopher’s stone nor a fast way to get rich.
+Against this background, please always remember that there is neither the philosopher’s stone nor a shortcut to get rich.
 If someone tells you otherwise, be extremely suspicious.
-On the free market, chances always (really always) correlate with risk.
+On the free market, chances always (really always) correlate with risk and there is no free lunch.
 Otherwise, our system would not work.
 The second point is: Please do not believe that anyone in this world wants to give you a gift.
 Nothing is free.
 This dogma is especially true when it comes to financial matters.
 In the end, you have to make the fundamental decisions for your wealth management on your own.

 Therefore, read the following sections with a grain of salt.
 I am convinced of my investment approach, but we all act on our responsibility and must be aware of the risks and dangers of our actions.